fractus-io/keras-tutorial/README.md

 testLabelsOneHot = to_categorical(test_labels)
 ```

-#### Define & train Model, Multy Layer Perceptron(one layer)
+## <a id="512"></a> Define & train Model, Multy Layer Perceptron(one layer)

 After dataset has been loaded and prepared, we will define model.
-Let's start with simple multy layer perceptron:
+Let's start with simple multy layer perceptron with following properties:

  * input layer
  * hidden layer with 512 neurons, relu as activation function